 C.S.
 Lewis – “You Are Never Too Old To Set Another Goal Or To Dream A New Dream”

 Kennedy will not be slowing down anytime soon.
 In tinsel town where ageism often reigns, Kennedy is beating the odds at the ripe old age of 76.
 Danielle says: “Age is only a number.
 I have the health, energy and ambition of people half my age so I am quite grateful for these gifts.”

-Acting took a back seat to raising a family (8 children) until she was in her 50s.
+Acting took a back seat to raise a family (8 children) until she was in her 50s.
 Oddly enough Kennedy didn’t get back into theatre in LA.
-It was Hailey, Idaho, as part of a then booming theatre company–Company of Fools–where she did about 20 shows and got her SAG card (Taft Hartley) playing Bruce Willis’s Mom in True West (taped for Showtime).
+It was Hailey, Idaho, as part of a then-booming theatre company–Company of Fools–where she did about 20 shows and got her SAG card (Taft Hartley) playing Bruce Willis’s Mom in True West (taped for Showtime).
 In 2005, Danielle and her husband moved back to LA and since then she has 50 film and TV credits under her belt (IMDB LINK), including 9 episodes on Season 1 of NARCOS as U.S. Ambassador Noonan.